suddi/intro-to-react/topics/poll/PITCHME.md

 +++

-How many if you are completely new to programming/web development?
+<i class="fa fa-dot-circled"></i>How many if you are completely new to programming/web development?

 +++

-How many of you have worked with HTML, CSS and JavaScript?
+<i class="fa fa-dot-circled"></i>How many of you have worked with HTML, CSS and JavaScript?

 +++

-Worked with any web frameworks?
+<i class="fa fa-dot-circled"></i>Worked with any web frameworks?
 Angular, Ember, React.js etc?